chrisnoonan98675/site/xl-deploy/how-to/configure-secure-communication-with-a-satellite.markdown

     # Importing into the truststore for xld
     keytool -import -alias satellite -file satellite.cer -keystore xld-truststore.jks

-Once in possession of a keystore for XL-Satellite and a shared truststore with XL-Deploy, you can enable this feature by modifying file `conf/application.conf`
+After you have a keystore for the satellite and a shared truststore with XL Deploy, you can enable secure communication by modifying `conf/application.conf` as follows:

     satellite {
         tls = on
     }

+## Security configuration

-This add the security configuration to the current satellite configuration.
-This configuration is located in another file, `conf/security.conf`:
+The satellite security configuration is located in `conf/security.conf`:

     akka.remote.netty.ssl.security{
         # Protocol to use for SSL encryption, choose from: